Frequently Asked Questions SY 2023-2024

 Q: What are your hours?

 A: Decatur’s school day is from 7:45a.m. - 2:45p.m.
 Earliest drop off for students is 7:30 a.m.
-Typically there is tuition based after school care on-site.
-This programming and its hours will be subject to Covid restrictions.
+There is tuition based after school care on-site.
+Details of those programs can be found here.

 Q: What is a classical school?

 A: Decatur is one of five classical schools in CPS.
 Classical Schools provide a challenging liberal arts centered program.
 Our teachers provide accelerated instruction in science, mathematics, language arts, Latin, and the humanities.
-On average, students are working one grade level above their current grade.
+On average, students are working one grade level above their current grade in Math and Reading.

 Q: What is the enrollment process?